Da Nang: Education

 The city has 17 high schools, of which Le Quy Don High School for the Gifted is among the leading high schools in Vietnam.

 There is also a sizable presence of overseas education representatives in Da Nang.
-Campus France, is a French-government agency in Da Nang city which promotes the learning of the French language, and supports students in the city and the surrounding province in the location of study opportunities in the higher education system in France.
-The consultation service provided by CampusFrance is free of charge.
+Campus France is a French-government agency in Da Nang, which promotes the learning of the French language and supports students in the location of study opportunities in France.
 English Language Institute is a learning center built by the University of Queensland, Australia, targeting English teaching in addition to serving as an IELTS testing provider.
 Singapore International School is an international school in Da Nang.